 In fact, the (judicial) annulment of a termination in Swiss law is an exception.
 Even if a termination is abusive or a summary dismissal is unjustified, the termination of the employment relationship under the principles of the Code of Obligations, where the employment contract is regulated, is generally valid.
 The so-called freedom of termination applies, which is why a claim for reinstatement cannot be made.
 The situation is different under the provisions of the Gender Equality Act.
 The GEA provides that the termination by the employer is contestable if it follows without justified reason an in-house complaint about discrimination or an appeal to the conciliation body or the court by the employee.
 This protection against termination applies for the duration of the in-house complaint procedure, a conciliation or court procedure, as well as six months thereafter.

-In the specific case, the journalist claimed discrimination by her supervisor at the employer, the former editor-in-chief of the "Magazin", several media outlets reported on the case at the time, including the German news magazine "Der Spiegel", which published a guest article by Roshani, in which she raised serious allegations.
-Tamedia reacted with a public statement by the editorial team.
-The well-known media entrepreneur Roger Schawinski even wrote a book on the matter.
+In the specific case, the journalist asserted discrimination by her supervisor at the employer, the former editor-in-chief of the «Magazin».
+Several media reported at the time über the case, including the German news magazine „Der Spiegel», which published a guest contribution by Roshani published, in which she raised these serious allegations.
+Tamedia responded with a public statement from the editorial board.
+The well-known media entrepreneur Roger Schawinski even wrote a book on the case.

 The TX Group commissioned an investigation into the allegations and subsequently had a second investigation conducted.
 In addition, the editor had filed a conciliation request, with which she demanded a finding that she had been discriminated against within the meaning of the Gender Equality Act.